cmilando/cityHeatHealth/README.md

 (6) How to deal with differing underlying population sizes? scale by the log-offset?
 But should it matter since you are doing within year-month-dow strata?
 No, the strata always have to be within populations that are the same, else the math gets messed up.
 I dont want to include an adjustment for log-population so i can use strata that combine multiple populations, although we could somewhat easily.
 Im just not sure how this would work in stan if its expecting the Y to be a number.
 I suppose in a future iteration you could build in scaling and un-scaling by some nominal amount.

+(7) for both exposures and outcomes, `make_xgrid` is a key function that creates the skeleton of what you expect.

+(8) throughout we also want to keep the size of various datasets small.

+(9) and you need to remember its crossreduce not crosspred at the end of the day